ATS Score Explained: What Recruiters See in Your Resume

 What is an ATS Score?

-How Does the ATS Work?
+How Does ATS Work?

-The Consequences of a Low ATS Score
+Consequences of a Low ATS Score

 - Maintain Simplicity: Avoid complex formatting like tables or graphics.